caesarshift/msfw/README.md

 Definition: Display list of interfaces.

 NOTE: Firewall Profiles <-> interfaces <-> networks.
-Most networks will only be connected to one interface, but it's possible to have 2 interfaces for 1 network.
+Most networks will only be connected to one interface, but it's possible to have 2 (or more) interfaces for 1 network.
 In that case, you must exclude both interfaces in order to exclude the network.

 Syntax: **`msfw interface -n <interfacename>`**